Illinois State Redbirds football: Eastern Illinois

 The Mid-America Classic is the rivalry game between Illinois State and Eastern Illinois.
 The rivalry began in 1901 and is the oldest in the state of Illinois.
 With the 100th game in the series, representatives from both schools met and developed the Mid-America Classic renaming for the rivalry.
 The two schools also collaborated on a traveling trophy, which holds plaques with the results of the previous 100 games in the series and has room for results of future games in the series.
-The two teams have played 108 times in total, with Illinois State holding a 57–42–9 advantage in the all-time series as of the end of the 2019 season.
+The two teams have played 111 times in total, with Illinois State holding a 59–43–9 advantage in the all-time series as of the 2023 season.